encryptiongs/open_backrooms/README.md

 # open_backrooms
 Backrooms Game made with Unity by Backrooms community.
-The goal is to create a game that is based on the [Backrooms Wiki.](https://backrooms.fandom.com/wiki/Backrooms_Wiki)
+The goal is to create a game that is based on the [Backrooms Wiki](https://backrooms.fandom.com/wiki/Backrooms_Wiki) or [WikiDot](http://backrooms-wiki.wikidot.com/).

 ## Introduction
 There are some Backrooms games on [Steam](https://store.steampowered.com/search/?term=Backrooms), but they don't seem to be based on the community or the "official" research of the M.E.G..
 So here I want to unite the Backrooms community and create a game that makes one feel like he/she is in the "real" Backrooms!